raix/vscode-perl-debug/readme.md

 Please keep in mind that I'm an ES developer, I don't know all the corners of perl - so any help is appriciated.

-This project is using `semantic release` and `commitlint` for vs code extensions, commit messages should be formatted accordingly and should trigger correct versioning and automatic releases.
+This project is using `semantic release` and `commitlint` for vs code extensions.
+*Commit messages should be formatted accordingly and should trigger correct* *versioning and automatic release / publish in the extension gallary.*

 Kind regards